10up/wp-component-library/index.md

 </div>

 <p>
-	At 10up, we strive to provide a websites that yield a top-notch user experience.
+	At 10up, we strive to provide websites that yield a top-notch user experience.
 In order to improve both our efficiency and consistency, we need to standardize what we use and how we use it.
 Standardizing our approach to commonly-used front-end components allows us to understand